seymuromarov/randomcrap-laravel/readme.md

 ## About Project

 Laravel api for generating random strings,floats,integers,arrays and etc.
-Just generate what you need with randomcrap
+Just generate what you need with Randomcrap

 ## Requirements